 To define each party’s responsibility in the processes related to creating the Risk Management Plan (RMP), its Saudi annexe, and the submission process to SFDA.
 In addition to describing the RMP commitments’ implementation process, such as the additional Risk Minimisation Measures (RMMs).

 This section should clearly describe the role of local QPPV in local and global signal management.
 The SFDA emphasises implementing a reconciliation procedure between the MAH and the local QPPV, including the signal detection activity outcomes.
-It is required even if there were no signals detected.
+This is required even if no signals were detected.
 This is in addition to including the SFDA submission timelines of the validated signals as per Saudi GVP.

 To define each party’s role in the process of global & local literature monitoring as well as Regulatory Intelligence screening.

-Describe the process of handling Medical Information (MI) inquiries, whether associated with ICSRs or not, in addition to identifying each party’s roles and responsibilities related to this process.
+Describe the process of handling medical information (MI) inquiries, whether associated with ICSRs or not and identify each party’s roles and responsibilities related to this process.

 Describe the process of handling Product Quality Complaints (PQC), whether associated with ICSRs or not, in addition to identifying each party’s roles and responsibilities related to this process.